kalgynirae/lumeh.org/pages/wiki/git-building-blocks.md

 Adding to the confusion, there are many commands in Git itself that treat commits as if they were diffs rather than snapshots.
 For example, `git show
-<hash>` displays a commit as if it were a diff, but what it's really doing is
+<hash>` displays a commit as if it were a diff, but what it’s really doing is
 computing on-the-fly the differences between this commit and its parent commit.

 ## Commits have parents

 Every* commit has one or more parent commits.
-If you have a specific commit, you can find out its parent commit, and that commit's parent commit, and so on.
+If you have a specific commit, you can find out its parent commit, and that commit’s parent commit, and so on.
 So Git can track down the whole history leading to a particular commit just from the information stored in that commit, no branches involved.